pranav-s/brat2CoNLL/README.md

 ## Usage

-The code assumes that all the input files i.e., *.ann and corresponding *.txt files are located in a single directory input_directory.
+The code assumes that all the input files i.e., *.ann and corresponding *.txt files are located in a single directory i.e., input_directory.
 Run the code to print the output of all annotations to the output_file.

     python format_convertor.py --input_directory={input_directory} --output_file={output_file}

+You can use the provided sample annotations to test the code

-To run tests you can use the below command
+To run the test use (if using pytest):

+    pytest tests/test_brat2conll.py

 The sample input annotations are taken from the sample dataset used for the CheMU 2020 NER task [1]